awinogrodzki/next-firebase-auth-edge/README.md

 You can pass this object to `NextResponse.next({ request: { headers } })` to enable token verification caching.

+See [Modifying Request Headers in Middleware](https://vercel.com/templates/next.js/edge-functions-modify-request-header) for more information on how modified headers work

 ```tsx
 handleValidToken: async ({ token, decodedToken }, headers) => {
   return NextResponse.next({